g14z28y57/PickPlaceDemo/readme.md

-# Overview
+# Pick & Place Demo

-The project is to show how to train a deep learning model to complete a two_stage task.
+The project is to show how to train a deep learning model to complete a two-stage task.
 The first stage is to reach and pick a cubic object on the ground.
-The second task is then carry the object to the target place.
+The second stage is then to carry the object to the target place.

+## Simulation Scene Description

 We simulate the task in a virtual 3D environment.

-The robotic arm is simulated by a red square column.
-The object to be caught is simulated as a blue cube.
+The ground is simulated as a beige-colored flat square.
+The robotic arm is simulated by a red-colored square column.
+The object to be caught is simulated as a blue-colored cube.
 The target place is green-colored square area on the ground.

+At the very beginning of an episode, the robotic arm is randomly placed over the ground, and the object is randomly placed on the ground.

 ## Setup Environment